atu-se/atu.innomadic.com/courses/ftl/ardenstheorem/index.md

   - There is one start states
 * States q<sub>0</sub> to q<sub>n</sub>
 * q<sub>i</sub> is a final states
-* w<sub>ij</sub> denotes the regular expression reprsenting the set of labels of edges from q<sub>i</sub> to q<sub>j</sub>.
+* w<sub>ij</sub> denotes the regular expression representing the set of labels of edges from q<sub>i</sub> to q<sub>j</sub>.
 We can create set of equations, with each equation being the union of the transitions to the state for which we are forming the equation.
 For the starting state, the empty string (ϵ) will also be added.
 The equations are designed as follows, with q<sub>1</sub> being treated as a start state:

 q <sub>1 </sub> = q<sub>1</sub>w<sub>11</sub> ∪ q<sub>2</sub>w<sub>21</sub> ∪ ... ∪ q<sub>n</sub>w<sub>n1</sub> ∪ ϵ